 Cost per kWh * Battery capacity / 100

 Your EV’s battery capacity is measured in kilowatt hours (kWh) and all you need to do is find out the cost of “filling” this battery to its capacity, from the cost of your energy tariff.

-Different chargers don’t actually affect the cost of filling your EV battery – only the rate and efficiency at which it’s charged, although certain providers may charge more per kWh for their energy.
+Different chargers and EV charging cables don’t actually affect the cost of filling your EV battery – only the rate and efficiency at which it’s charged, although certain providers may charge more per kWh for their energy.
 You should always check your provider’s rate per kWh.
 You should be able to find this on your energy bill (at home), or on your subscription/pay as you go charging plan – with public charging companies.